 The local legend: the canon in love

-If you ask in Compostela they will tell you that the shadow is not of a pilgrim, but of a cathedral canon in love with a novice from the convent of Antealtares, which closes the Quintana in front of the Cathedral.
+If you ask in Santiago, they will tell you that the shadow is not of a pilgrim, but of a cathedral canon in love with a novice from the Antealtares convent, which closes the Plaza de A Quintana in front of the Cathedral.

 This canon visited the young woman every night through a passageway that linked the two buildings under the stairs in the square.
 After some time of a hidden relationship, the day before the novice's ordination, the canon proposed that they elope from the city to freely live their love.
 They met at midnight, under the clock tower, but for some reason, the woman never appeared.
 The canon, dressed as a pilgrim to avoid suspicion, has been waiting for her ever since in silence, night after night.

-So we do not know whether the shadow corresponds to the young canon of the cathedral, abandoned by the novice with whom he was going to flee, or whether it is that of the Duke of Burgundy's bastard.
-What we do know is that, whenever there is light in that corner of the Quintana Square, the shadow will appear, dressed as a pilgrim.
+So we do not know whether the so-called "shadow of the pilgrim" corresponds to the young canon of the cathedral, abandoned by the novice with whom he was going to flee, or whether it is that of the bastard of the Duke of Burgundy.
+What we do know is that, whenever there is light in that corner of the square of A Quintana dos Mortos, the shadow will appear, dressed as a pilgrim.